puzzle/ansible-training/content/labs/08.0/_index.en.md

 ### Task 3

-- Install one of your newly build collections from the `tar.gz` file.
+- Install one of your newly built collections from the `tar.gz` file.
 See where it was installed.
 - Have a look at the ansible configuration and figure out why it was installed there.

 {{% notice tip %}}